mr-zwets/upgraded-SHA-gate/README.md

 # Upgraded SHA-gate

-This document is a description of an improved SHA-gate contract, starting from the problems of the SHA-gate V1 implementation.
-First the document goes into the technical changes from V1, then different discussion sections follow addressing common concerns, lastly a comparison table is made comparing V1, the present proposal (an upgraded version of V1) and the SBCH teams plan for V2.
+This document is a description of an upgraded SHA-gate contract, building further on the miner voting ideas of the first implementation.
+The upgraded contract code is available in this repo and a [working demo](https://sha-gate-demo.netlify.app/) of the upgraded contract live on testnet 4.

+First the document goes into the technical changes from V1, then the demo will be briefly discussed, next different discussion sections follow addressing common concerns, lastly a comparison is made comparing V1, the present proposal (an upgraded version of V1) and the SBCH teams plan for V2.

 Just like the Smart BCH teams
 [official plan for V2](https://smartbch.medium.com/the-plan-for-sha-gate-v2-1f1567f08db0) this version also has a m-of-n multisig of elected enclaves sign off on withdrawals in a first step.
 Crucially different is the second step where monitors have the option to block the withdrawal.
 In the official version this is done by yet another group of elected enclaves which would have to stake and face slashing for misbehaving.
 This proposal builds further on V1, where BCH miners are the monitors who have the option to block malicious withdrawals.